 At the completion of the PGY-1 year, the resident should understand enough of the basics of neurosurgery to be able to begin seeing consults and managing patients as a junior resident at the beginning of the PGY-2 residency year.

 Residents at the PGY-2 level are considered “junior residents” on the neurosurgical service.
-They cover the five adult services, and they cover three months of “night float.”
-Residents focus on vascular neurosurgery, neuro-oncology, complex spine surgery, functional neurosurgery, epilepsy, and endovascular neurosurgery.
+They cover the three adult services, taking rotating 24-hour-call.
+Residents focus on vascular neurosurgery, neuro-oncology, complex spine surgery, functional neurosurgery and epilepsy.

 Residents will also learn the fundamentals of frame-based and frameless stereotaxis, gamma knife neurosurgery during this first year of neurosurgical training.
 Extensive experience is gained taking care of critically ill neurosurgical patients.
-When covering the “night float” rotation, junior residents work from 6 p.m. to 6 a.m., six nights per week, seeing consultations in the Emergency Department and the hospital, and managing the entire inpatient service.
 Residents operate as first assist to faculty as well as under the supervision of the neurosurgical chief residents and senior residents during this year.

 During the PGY-3 neurosurgical year, residents are considered “junior residents.”
-Residents spend six months rotating on each the three chief-led services at Barnes-Jewish Hospital, four months at St. Louis Children’s Hospital under the supervision of a senior resident, and two months rotating on the neuropathology and neuroradiology services.
+Residents spend up to eight months rotating on each the three chief-led services at Barnes-Jewish Hospital, four months at St. Louis Children’s Hospital under the supervision of a senior resident, and elective time with interventional neuroradiology.